-Currently, the Guidelines for Employment Classification ("Guidelines") state that the verification documentation for self-employed graduates requires that when licensure is required for employment, the self-employed graduate attests that such licensure has been achieved.
+The Guidelines for Employment Classification state that the verification documentation for self-employed graduates requires that when licensure is required for employment, the self-employed graduate attests that such licensure has been achieved.
 The Commission has found in some cases that although licensure is required to work in the field, states/governmental regulatory entities may have an allowance where a graduate can work under a licensed practitioner before obtaining licensure.
-The current Guidelines do not take such an allowance into account.
-To align with such instances, the Commission proposes the following revisions to the Guidelines.
+The current Guidelines for Employment Classification do not take such an allowance into account.
+To align with such instances, the Commission has made the following revisions to these Guidelines.

-Proposed new language in red, bold, and italic text and proposed deleted text in blue strikethrough text.
+New language in red, bold, and italic text and deleted text in blue strikethrough text.